amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `ĩː` - Nominative
 - `ɪ̃` - Inflexional prefix

-It is easy to so how the Tulu forms like `iṁkŭḷŭ`, literary Telugu forms like `īvu` and the Tulu (and old literary Telugu) forms like `ī` are produced from these nasalised root vowels.
+It is easy to see how the Tulu forms like `iṁkŭḷŭ`, literary Telugu forms like `īvu` and the Tulu (and old literary Telugu) forms like `ī` are produced from these nasalised root vowels.
 I.e.,